-i i

-į

-N/A

-14/74

-i i

 Part 3.
-Screening decision

-If the decision is not to conduct an equality impact assessment, please provide details of the reasons.

-It is not considered necessary for this policy.

-If the decision is not to conduct an equality impact assessment the public authority should consider if the policy should be mitigated or an alternative policy be introduced.
+Screening decision I If the decision is not to conduct an equality impact assessment, pleas provide details of the reasons. se An EQIA is not considered proportionate or necessary at this time due to the nature of the programme as explained above.
+However, we will keep this decision under review.
+If the decision is not to conduct an equality impact assessment the pauthority should consider if the policy should be mitigated or an alternolicy be introduced.
+Not applicable.

-No mitigation necessary for this policy.